TDTran333/Obsidian/Learning/Programming/R/Foundations of Functional Programming with purrr.md

 ##### pmap()
 Note that a data frame is a very important special case, in which case pmap() and pwalk() apply the function .f to each row.

-##### walk()
-The walk functions work similarly to the map functions, but you use them when you’re interested in applying a function that performs an action instead of producing data (e.g., `print()`).

 ## Troubleshooting lists with purrr
 If you `map()` over a list, and one of the elements does not have the right data type, you will not get the output you expect.
 If you have a very large list, figuring out where things went wrong, and what exactly went wrong can be hard.
 That is where `safely()` comes in; it shows you both your results and where the errors occurred in your `map()` call.
+Piping into `transpose()` creates two lists, one of `result` and of `error`.

 ##### safely()
 Wrapped function instead returns a list with components result and error.
 If an error occurred, error is an error object and result has a default value (otherwise).
 Else error is NULL.